jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 The presentation was edited for grammar as well as style in order to rework the language to suit the purpose of a porfessional presentation to a client.

+The presentation was edited to include more visuals, more succinct language, and speaker notes.

 ### A tentative workflow model has been created:

 #### Machine Learning Workflow: